autonlab/tad/README.md

 current-window      | int > 0 (7)       | Size (in days) of current window
 reference-window    | int > 0 (91)      | Size (in days) of reference window
 lag                 | int >= 0 (0)      | Lag (in days) of reference window  behind current window
-index               | string            | The elastic search index to target.
+constant-baseline   | bool              | Whether the baseline should be constant valued or not. index               | string            | The elastic search index to target. time-field          | string            | The field representing the date and time.

 The target and baseline indicate the constraints to be used for defining the target and baseline comparisons.
 The filters can include any fields from